Is Your Loved One Being Cared for The Way They Deserve?

 Consult with an Experienced Attorney

-The Boca Raton attorneys at the Leifer Law Firm have over 25 years of combined experience handling elder care law and can be sure that your loved one is protected from further neglect or abuse and make sure that they get the compensation they deserved for their poor treatment.
+The Boca Raton attorneys at Leifer & Ramirez have over 25 years of combined experience handling elder care law and can be sure that your loved one is protected from further neglect or abuse and make sure that they get the compensation they deserved for their poor treatment.
 Elder care law can be complex, so contact us at one of our convenient Florida locations for a consult today.